soapbox-pub/rebased/README.md

   * Run `mix generate_config`.
 This will ask you a few questions about your instance and generate a configuration file in `config/generated_config.exs`.
 Check that and copy it to either `config/dev.secret.exs` or `config/prod.secret.exs`.
 It will also create a `config/setup_db.psql`; you may want to double-check this file in case you wanted a different username, or database name than the default.
 Then you need to run the script as PostgreSQL superuser (i.e. `sudo su postgres -c "psql -f config/setup_db.psql"`).
 It will create a pleroma db user, database and will setup needed extensions that need to be set up.
 Postgresql super-user privileges are only needed for this step.

   * For these next steps, the default will be to run pleroma using the dev configuration file, `config/dev.secret.exs`.
 To run them using the prod config file, prefix each command at the shell with `MIX_ENV=prod`.
 For example: `MIX_ENV=prod mix phx.server`.
+Documentation for the config can be found at [``config/config.md``](config/config.md)

   * Run `mix ecto.migrate` to run the database migrations.
 You will have to do this again after certain updates.